-Chelsea agree deal for Brighton's Cucurella
+Chelsea on verge of deal for Brighton's Cucurella

-Marc Cucurella: Chelsea agree deal for Brighton full-back
+Marc Cucurella: Chelsea on verge of deal for Brighton full-back

 Last updated on .From the section Chelsea

-Chelsea have agreed a deal to sign Spain international full-back Marc Cucurella from Brighton.
+Chelsea are on the verge of a deal to sign Spain international full-back Marc Cucurella from Brighton.

-The defender, 24, handed in a transfer request after interest from Manchester City, but they did not pursue a deal and deemed the fee too high.
+The defender, 24, handed in a transfer request after interest from Manchester City, but they did not pursue a move and deemed the fee too high.

+Chelsea sources are confident of concluding the transfer, however Brighton said "no agreement has been reached with any club" in a statement.

-Cucurella was with Brighton for just one season after joining from Getafe, making 35 appearances and scoring once.
+Cucurella was with Brighton for just one season after joining from Getafe.

 He would become Chelsea's third summer signing after forward Raheem Sterling and defender Kalidou Koulibaly.